J-1 Visa Waiver: Top Questions Answered for You | VisaNation

 Can I work for another company while on J-1 visa status?

-Based on the terms of the J-1 visa, as a J-1 holder, you are allowed to work for your J-1 sponsor and not for another employer unless you’ve received a special authorization.
-In fact, you are not allowed to undertake any paid employment work in the U.S. either part-time or full-time.
+As a J-1 holder, you are allowed to work for your J-1 sponsor and not for another employer unless you’ve received special authorization.
+In fact, you are not allowed to undertake any paid employment work in the U.S., either part-time or full-time.

 Who should I reach out to if I have concerns regarding my J-1 visa or J-1 waiver?